invariant-labs/protocol/docs/docs/aleph_zero/overview.md

 ## Contract Architecture

-To optimize cost-effectiveness, we centralize data in a singular contract, reducing expenses tied to pool and position creation.
+To optimize gas usage, we centralize data and entrypoints in a singular contract, reducing expenses associated with pool and position creation.
 This streamlined approach not only cuts costs but also simplifies processes, enhancing accessibility.
 By concentrating state changes and entrypoints within this central contract, we eliminate the intricacies of managing external contracts, while smart mapping intelligently conserves storage resources and bolsters system efficiency.

-## Simplified
+## Project structure

+The following presents the project's overall structure, supplying insights into the logical segmentation into modules/

 ```
 📦protocol-a0
  ┣ 📂contracts
+ ┃ ┣ 📂collections
+ ┃ ┣ 📂logic
- ┃ ┣ 📜storage
+ ┃ ┣ 📂storage
- ┃ ┗ 📜collections
+ | ┗ 📜entrypoints
+ ┣ 📂e2e
  ┣ 📂decimal
  ┣ 📂math
  ┣ 📂test_helpers